nxtlytics/ivy-accounts-tools/README.md

 ### Why we use `poethepoet`

-One area poetry lags behind poetry is that shell scripts cannot be ran from `poetry run <task>` so we use poe instead.
+One area poetry lags behind pipenv is that shell scripts cannot be ran from `poetry run <task>` so we use poe instead.
 Maybe after `poetry` version `1.0.0` is released we may stop using it.

 See links: